-Born in 1956 Willie Mullins will due to retire at some point in the coming years and with Gordon Elliott’s future uncertain following his ban in 2021, it is possible the Cup could swing back to Britain in coming years.
+Born in 1956 Willie Mullins will due to retire at some point in the coming years and with Gordon Elliott’s stumbling a little following his ban in 2021, it is possible the Cup could swing back to Britain in coming years.
 Elliott is a relatively young trainer though and if he can get over the difficulties he caused himself with a dead horse photograph then perhaps he can still be the next Willie Mullins, or even better.
 There are plenty of other elite Irish trainers though that can come and fill the void.
 The question is can the Brits keep up?

 Leopardstown Is The Perfect Preparation